 The Karelian Isthmus’ does further that recklessly snowballing early 90s black/death wave, but mostly into relatively less threatening waters.
 Compared to Norwegian and Swedish contemporaries, these Finns dial down the dissonance and integrate quite a few contrasting elements.

-Florida death was undoubtedly a catalyst – surging across the great Atlantic it caused numerous mutations within the European metal scene.
+Florida death was undoubtedly a catalyst – surging across the great Atlantic it caused permanent mutations within the European scene.
 Within the early Amorphis albums, especially ‘Privilege of Evil’ and ‘The Karelian Isthmus’, we can clearly hear this wave brushing up against a firm melancholic chill – that Black Sabbath like doom metal overtones.

 This confrontation of an all razing morbid dissonance with a doom like texture was unique – ideal for integrating even more vibrant influences.